Nowadays, just about everyone looking to buy or sell real estate begins their search online.

 I use these websites all the time when researching real estate, but never actually knew the details behind their names.
 So here goes.

-Zillow Is a Play on Zillion
+Zillow Is a Play on the Word Zillion

-While willow trees are homey, the word pillow is actually part of the name.
-Primarily, Zillow is a play on the zillions of data points the company digests to come up with home values (Zestimates), but they also note that a home is more than just data; it’s also a place to lay one’s head, hence the word pillow.
+They note that a home is more than just data; it’s also a place to lay one’s head, hence the word pillow.

-It was founded back in 2005, and since then has become a major player in both the real estate realm and the mortgage world.
+The company was founded back in 2005, and since then has become a major player in both the real estate realm and the mortgage world.

 Redfin Is an Empty Vessel, Among Other Things